New Kia Niro costs more, gives more for 2nd generation

-The 2023 Niro PHEV offers buyers an optional Touring package on its top SX trim, also available on the mid EX and SX trims of the hybrid variant.
+The 2023 Niro PHEV offers buyers an optional Touring package on its top SX trim, also available on the middle EX and SX trims of the hybrid variant.

 The Touring treatment increases the wheel size from 16 to 18 inches and adds new styling cues such as gloss black detailing around the wheel arches and bottom cladding as well as aluminum-finished pedals.